 Be realistic about schedules.

 We’re talking about infants, so they may party all night—but only on their terms.
 Big, new experiences like this can be exhausting, so make sure to work around feedings, nap times and bedtime.
 Even if things are going beautifully, trust me when I say not to push your luck.

 Take the world’s cutest picture of your little lion or beautiful butterfly before you go anywhere.

 Do not leave the house without a picture.
 I repeat: Do not leave the house without a picture—or 300.
 And don’t wait for friends or family to get there for your mini photo shoot.
 Have the photo area completely set up before you add in baby, and snap those pictures quickly.
 Sure, you’ll want to take more pictures later if you’re going out, but there’s no guarantee that baby will still be cooperating at that point.
 Also, if you have an elaborate set-up in mind, consider taking the pictures on another, low-pressure day.
 We all know how difficult it can be to get awesome pictures of your kid, so check out these tips on how to do just that.

 You’ll want the stroller because you might be walking a lot and baby may fall asleep, but you should also bring a carrier in case she’s feeling clingy or uneasy.
 By snuggling into you, baby will feel safer and might enjoy the festivities for longer.

 You never know how a kid—especially a kid who’s under 1—is going to react to a street full of weirdos in costumes.
 If she’s not feeling it for whatever reason, it’s likely time to call it a night and continue your Halloween shenanigans at a kid-friendly restaurant or at home.

 So there you have it: a few simple tricks that can make your life exponentially easier—and your Halloween exponentially more amazing.
 Good luck, and Happy Halloween!

-If you enjoyed this post, please don’t forget to like and share it!
+If you enjoyed this post, don’t forget to share it!
 Thank you!